sunny25bai11093-lang/study-assistant-python-2/README.md

-# study-assistant-python-2
+# studyyy-assistant-python-aimer
-A Python study-assistant app using course concepts: lists, sets, dictionaries, loops, conditionals, functions, selection sort, counting, and pseudo-random numbers.
-It manages tasks, calculates study hours, sorts by priority, removes duplicates, and gives motivational messages.
+A Python study-assistant aimer app uses all the features given in my syllabus and it helps students in managing daily to do list and aim to productivity for them